1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Nonprofits, for-profit businesses, local governments, tribes, public/private schools, and institutions of higher education located in Colorado that have been operating for at least one year.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits, for-profit businesses, local governments, tribes, public/private schools, and institutions of higher education in Colorado.
+Confirm the full requirements in the official notice before applying.

 Colorado Energy Efficiency Business Rebate Program is a grant from the Colorado Department of Public Health and Environment that funds energy efficiency upgrades for small businesses in eligible Colorado communities.
 The program provides rebates for improvements such as LED lighting installations and commercial refrigeration equipment replacement.
 Awards are available up to $10,000 per business.
 Initially available in Aurora and Commerce City, with potential expansion to additional communities.
 Eligible applicants are Colorado-based small businesses operating in participating communities whose projects focus on qualifying energy efficiency upgrades.
 The program deadline was March 1, 2026.